BrunoHelmeczy/CEU_DA2_Assignment2/Data/Clean/README.md

 # CEU_DA2_Assignment2

 This repository folder contains the cleaned NFL Games' & year-to-date NFL team statstics data, obtained from ESPN.com.
+Data was saved in both CSV & RDS formats, for convenience.
+Furthermore, 2020 data comprised the training dataset, & 2019 data was used for robustness check & model testing purposes.

 The data cleaning process was executed with the **Clean_n_Merge_YTD_n_GamesStats.R** R script, & operationalized with the **F_x_Clean_n_Merge_Dataset.R** R function, both available under this repositorys' Codes sub-folder.
 Its' Main points are summarized below: